yaswant/lfric_core/documentation/buildsystem.rst

 It is necessary for PSyclone to know which platform you are building on in order that it be able to select the correct optimisation scripts.
-This is achieved through the `DYNAMO_BUILD_TARGET` environment variable.
+This is achieved through the `DYNAMO_OPTIMISATION_PROFILE` environment variable.
 It should contain a single platform identifier following the same convention as outlined for test suite targets, detailed in the section on testing.

 This variable will be set up for Met Office developers using the LFRic module system.